 The simple ingredients you need to make this yellow rice recipe include:

 - Rice.
-Use long-grain basmati rice, it has a delicious taste and aroma that is also a little nutty and floral.
-You can substitute with white rice, but it won’t be nearly as flavorful.
+Use long-grain basmati rice.
+It has a delicious taste and aroma that is also a little nutty and floral.
+You can substitute it with white rice, but it won’t be nearly as flavorful.

 - Water.
-This is what was used, but you can also substitute vegetable or chicken broth for a more classic rice pilaf recipe.
+You can also substitute vegetable broth or chicken broth for a more classic rice pilaf recipe.
 If you do, make sure you adjust the amount of salt added accordingly.

 - Onion.
 Sweet onion was used and is recommended.
-You can also use yellow or white onion.
+Yellow or white onion will also work.

 - Spices.
 Turmeric gives this rice a yellow color, cumin an earthy taste, and paprika for a slightly sweet heat.

 - Herbs.
-Fresh herbs are key, use both cilantro and parsley.
+Fresh herbs are key!
+It’s worth it to incorporate both cilantro and parsley.
 Flat-leaf parsley is preferred, but curly leaf can be used.

 - Nuts.
 Get the perfect crunch with toasted pine nuts.
 You can also use coarsely chopped and toasted almonds or leave the nuts out completely if allergic.

-These are the steps to follow to make this Mediterranean rice recipe:
+Below you’ll find the simple steps to make this Mediterranean rice recipe:

-Start by adding oil and diced onion to a medium-sized pot over medium heat.
+Start by adding oil and diced onion to a medium saucepan over medium or medium-high heat.
 Once the onion becomes translucent, add crushed garlic and cook for another minute.

 Mix in turmeric, cumin, paprika, and salt until combined.
 Toast until fragrant, about 1 minute.

-Pour in water and add in the rice.
+Pour in the water and add in the rice to the cooked onion.
 Stir well and scrape the bottom of the pot to release any bits that are stuck.
 Bring to a boil, cover, reduce heat to low, and simmer for 20 minutes.

-Remove from the heat and mix in chopped cilantro, parsley, and toasted pine nuts.
+Remove from the heat.
+Add the finishing touches by mixing in aromatic herbs, like chopped cilantro and parsley, and toasted pine nuts.
 Enjoy!

 Meal Prep and Storage